| |

 among others, by Akiyoshi Matsui, his heir apparent in the IKO(1)

-known as Kyokushinkaikan or Ashiharakaikan
+was known as Kyokushinkaikan or Ashiharakaikan

 or Seidokaikan.